Inhaled Corticosteroids Overview and Practice Questions Vector

 Mouth Rinsing After the Use of Inhaled Corticosteroids

-oral thrush tongue
+oral thrush tongue mouth vector illustration

-Inhaled Corticosteroids Practice Questions:
+Inhaled Corticosteroid Practice Questions

 1. What are corticosteroids used for?